 Only a lawyer can determine if you have a legal case.
-Each situation is different and depends on whether the property owner showed negligence in maintaining the premises.
-Slip and fall cases have different rules depending on whether the injury happened on commercial, residential or government property.
+Each situation is different and depends on whether the property owner was negligent in maintaining the premises.
+Slip-and-fall cases have different rules depending on whether the injury happened on commercial, residential or governmental property.
 There are also various federal and state laws that apply to each kind of circumstance.

-• Falling at commercial establishments because of liquids or foreign substances
+• Falling at commercial establishments caused by liquids or foreign substances

 • Slipping caused by extreme weather conditions (ice, rain, etc.)

-• Tripping caused by unsafe property conditions such as damaged floors and stairs, inadequate lighting or damaged sidewalks
+• Tripping caused by unsafe property conditions such as damaged floors or stairs, inadequate lighting or damaged sidewalks

 • Construction site accidents